Patrick Stuart (President)

 Jim Sabin has been a Columbus resident for about four years and a lifelong Ohio resident.
 He fled to Columbus suburbia after spending twenty years as a reporter and editor at mid-sized newspapers around the state, covering everything from high school football to Coon Dog Trial weddings to horrible multi-victim murders to local, regional and state elections.
 He’ll let you decide which of those were wilder.
 He started writing short stories in high school, but switched to news articles before graduating, under the mistaken impression that large numbers of people would actually be willing to pay for news articles for the rest of his career.

 Now Jim is in public relations for his alma mater, Ohio University, and working on novels that he sincerely hopes people will want to buy for the rest of his career.
-When he’s not doing one or the other, he’s spending time with his wife, college-age son, preschool-age son, or playing fantasy baseball or football, or jumping from hobby to hobby like a flea at the fairgrounds.
-You can find more about his musings here.
+When he’s not doing one or the other, he’s spending time with his wife, adult son, kindergartner son, or playing fantasy baseball or football, or jumping from hobby to hobby like a flea at the fairgrounds.

 Eileen Curley Hammond (Member/social media)